Domestic interchange fees.

 Interchange is the fee that the cardholder's bank (the "Issuer") charges for the provision of card payment services, this can include card holder services, reward schemes, processing costs and fraud protection.
 The fee is charged to the financial institution that processes card transactions on behalf of a merchant (the "acquirer").
 This is a variable fee set by the card schemes.
 Find out more about merchant service fees here.

-- Mastercard - Consumer credit & commercial products
+- Mastercard - Consumer credit and commercial products

 - Mastercard - Consumer debit products